 In practice, GraphScope runs on clusters managed by Kubernetes.
-For quickly getting started, we set up a local Kubernetes cluster and take advantage of pre-built Docker images as follows.
+For quickly getting started, we can leverage minikube to set up a local Kubernetes cluster and take advantage of pre-built Docker images as follows.

 To run GraphScope on your local computer, the following dependencies or tools are required.

 On Windows and macOS, you can follow the official guides to install them.
 For Linux distributions, we provide a script to install the above dependencies and prepare the environment.
 Alternatively, You may want to install WSL2 on Windows to use the scripts.